BovicOla/alx-backend-storage/0x01-NoSQL/README.md

-this directory contains python  scripts  on not only sql
+this directory contains python  scripts and python funtions  on not only sql